Three useful Boston versions

 Use this when the base needs to support both a first night and a full daytime plan.

-• Back Bay can carry a classic first day plus a museum or North End dinner.
+• Back Bay can carry a classic first day plus one deliberate museum, North End, or South End dinner move.

-• Seaport can carry Fort Point, waterfront, and a clean seafood dinner.
+• Seaport can carry Fort Point, waterfront, convention timing, and a clean seafood dinner.

-• Fenway can carry museums, ballpark energy, and a less traditional Boston stay.
+• Fenway can carry museums, ballpark energy, Longwood timing, and a less traditional Boston stay.

 If this is a classic leisure trip